Our History

 Today

-Today, we offer custom processing of whole, half, quarter and eighth portion grass fed beef, pastured chicken and eggs.
-Soon we will have pork available and are preparing for goats and sheep as well.
-We are planting a huge garden for vegetables and value-added products available later in this year.
+Today, we offer a selection of grass-fed beef (whole, half, quarter and eighth portions and more) and occasionally pastured chicken.
 Our growing passion for sustainable farming and regenerative agriculture will continue to drive us into the future.